Dan Glaze from the National Christian Foundation says the six most important words in fundraising are “thank you, thank you, thank you.”

 Just like a personal thank you can go a long way, no show of thanks or gratitude is a recipe for disaster.

-Everyone that is giving to your church in some shape or form needs regular communication, sharing stories of success and letting them know where the money goes.
-You should be thanking first time givers when they give for the very first time and regular givers who are supporting the ministry year-round.
+Everyone who is giving to your church in some shape or form needs regular communication, sharing stories of success and letting them know where the money goes.
+You should be thanking first-time givers when they give for the very first time and regular givers who are supporting the ministry year-round.

 It’s also appropriate to say a special thank you to those who have funded the ministry in a big way.
 Today, I want to challenge you to personally thank some of your key donors.

 Here are some ideas.

 When you want to thank a key donor, do NOT send an e-mail and don’t send a formal letter.

 Hand write a thank you note and make it personal.
 Put it in an old fashioned envelope, use an old fashioned pen to hand write the address, and use an old fashioned stamp to send it in the old fashioned mail.